seneca-cyber/principi/README.md

 ### Q. How does Principi Work?
 Simply run the command `principi --sync document.yml`, where document.yml is your principi governance as code file.
 Each principi file is made up of 3 primary components.

-1. **A provider definition** - Where are we collecting data from?
+1. **A Provider Definition** - Where are we collecting data from?
 Is it a finding or a policy?
 This information goes in here.

-2. **A receiver definition** - Where is that data going?
+2. **A Receiver Definition** - Where is that data going?

 3. **An Authentication definition** - What identity(s) are we using to access providers and receivers?